priyanshu3102-shahi/AquaFizz-Employee-Compliance-Sales-Analysis-Excel-/README.md

 - Calculated profit per sale and identified highest profit-margin beverages.
 - Top customers and cities by revenue.
 - Monthly profit trends & visualization.
-- Final dashboard exported in Excel, plus a video explanation.
+- Final dashboard exported in Excel.

 ## How to view
 - Open `AquaFizz_Dashboard.xlsx` in Excel (2016+ recommended).